InformedChoice/armed-exterminators/content/pasadena-pest-control.md

 # Pasadena Pest Control Services

 Armed Exterminators provides comprehensive pest control solutions for homes and businesses throughout Pasadena and the San Gabriel Valley.
-As a family-owned company, we understand the unique pest challenges our community faces and deliver personalized service that larger companies can't match.
+As a family-owned company with 28 years of experience, we understand the unique pest challenges our community faces and deliver personalized service that larger companies can't match.

 ## Our Complete Pest Control Services